seancfoley/IPAddress/ipaddress.md

 #### DNS Lookup Strings

-The method `toReverseDNSLookupString()` will produce a string for DNS lookup.
-If you wish to do a DNS lookup for a subnet rather than a full address, you can use `getNetworkSection()` to provide the network section you wish to lookup.
+There is a method to produce the string that is used for reverse DNS lookup.
+If you wish to do a reverse DNS lookup for a subnet rather than a full address, you can use `getNetworkSection()`/`GetNetworkSection` to provide the network section you wish to lookup.
 You can specify the prefix length in either the string itself or the call to get the network section.

+In Java:
 ```java
 IPAddressString ipAddressString = new IPAddressString("2001:db8::1");
 IPAddress address = ipAddressString.getAddress();